ovsundal/Flashcards/README.md

 # Project Flashcards

 This project is an app with flashcards, made in React-Native.
 A deck can be made, and questions can be added to the deck.
 Then, the questions from the flashcards can be run as a quiz.
+The project was tested on the Android platform.

 ## Installation